yasiryagi/helpdesk/roles/validators/README.md

 ## Nominating

 If you want to get some return on your tokens without running a node yourself, you can `nominate` another `validator` and get a share of their rewards.
-Note that it's in your interest as a nominator

 This might also come in handy if there are too many `validators` and you don't have enough tokens get a spot, or if you have to shut down your own node for a while.